barstoolbluz/xplatform-cli-tools/README.md

 - AWS CLI (`aws`)
 - Additional packages (see [Installed Packages](#installed-packages))

 All tools are declaratively defined in TOML in the environment's manifest ([see About Flox](#about-flox)) and are automatically installed when you activate the environment—no manual installation needed.
-The environment uses shell function wrappers to intercept calls to these tools and handle credentials securely, and you can easily extend this pattern to other CLI tools ([see Extensibility](#extensibility)).
+The environment uses shell function wrappers to intercept calls to these tools and handle credentials securely.
+Its design is such that you can easily extend this pattern to include other CLI tools ([see Extensibility](#extensibility)).

 **Compatible systems:**
 - Apple Silicon Macs (aarch64-darwin)